oisin/Message-Owl/README.markdown

 Visit the [download page](http://github.com/oisin/Message-Owl/downloads) for instructions on how to update your Eclipse installation.

-Check out the [user guide](http://nis.io/code/msgo/documentation/index.html) for information on how to drive it.

-You can always ask questions and find more detailed information on [the mailing lists](http://nis.io/code/msgo/community.html).
+You can always ask questions and maybe find more detailed information on [the mailing list](http://eclipse-message-owl.1049820.n5.nabble.com/).

 ## Found a bug?